 Scared Straight Documentary

 THE NEWS DIRECTOR LAUGHED IN MY FACE WHEN I TOLD HIM I WANTED TO DO THIS.
 Literally.
-He gleefully told me I didn’t have what it took to do such a thing and he would not authorize it.
+He gleefully told me I didn’t have what it took to do such a thing, and he would not authorize it.
 So being the way I am, I did it anyway.
 No one who knows me would be surprised.
 I did it on weekends, nights, and my days off.
 I drove back and forth between that prison dozens of times to either shoot or clarify some information with one of the inmates.
 I wrote them letters and called on the phone a lot.

-I actually ended up editing the thing after I had quit the TV station to take a better job.
-I moved away and left the finished tape on the news directors desk.
+I actually ended up editing the series together after I had quit the TV station to take a better job.
+I moved away and left the finished tape on the news director’s desk.
 I had no clue if it would even run.

 They indeed ran it a few months later.
 The jerk who had laughed in my face put his own name on the credits as executive producer.
 He used a very big font!
 Every other big wig at the station was given some kind of credit too, even though I didn’t even know most of them existed.
 At the very end of the credit roll, it had my name as photographer in a small font.

 Needless to say, that was a huge blow at the time, but until I dug these old videos out, I hadn’t much thought about it since then.
 That particular news director was a hopelessly mean guy everyone hated to be quite honest about it all.
 That’s the TV news business for you.
-I had no recourse but years later, when I ran into that particular fool at a broadcasting convention, let’s just say I let my feeling be known in a way that still makes me laugh today.
+I had no recourse then, but years later, when I ran into that particular fool at a broadcasting convention, let’s just say I let my feeling be known in a way that still makes me laugh today.
 That’s the Lorraine Grula way. 🙂 I have no doubt he remembers too!
 Bless his lil punkin heart.

 He could steal the credit, but he couldn’t steal the experience and in the end, that’s what actually mattered.
 I was unconcerned with what viewers in small Kansas towns read on their screens at the end.
 They probably all got up for a sandwich anyway.